 Try not to stress.

-A common misconception is that there are buildings that are close to your college or major, but you'll find that courses are offered across the Twin Cities campus, especially in your first few years.
+A common misconception is that it is important to have housing near the college or major you expect to have, but you'll find you will enroll in classes across the Twin Cities campus, especially in your first few years.
 Many students come to truly appreciate their building community, nearby amenities, and new opportunities once they have moved in.

 Also, you're always well connected on campus with dedicated transit options to help you get around easily.
 Once you've settled into your new neighborhood, schedule, and routines, the size of the campus will begin to shrink each day.